WBMA

 Licensed Clinical Social Worker

 Rachel brings years of experience working with children, adolescents, families, and schools to WBMA.
-She has diverse training experiences including approaches in trauma, attachment, parent-child relationship engagement, and play based techniques.
+She has diverse training experiences, including approaches in trauma, attachment, parent-child relationship engagement, and play-based techniques.
 Rachel believes in the power of the therapeutic relationship to facilitate change, growth, and insight.

 The main component in any therapeutic work is the underlying relationship and the feelings of safety, trust, acceptance, and warmth.
 Rachel goes above and beyond to nurture the therapeutic relationship.
 She develops a safe space where clients feel supported and accepted.
 This approach fosters trust in the therapeutic relationship and enables her clients to share their inner thoughts and feelings.
 Rachel creates strong connections with her clients and their families.